London River

-London River is a 2009 British-French drama film, written and produced by Franco-Algerian film director Rachid Bouchareb.
+London River is a 2009 British drama film, written and produced by Franco-Algerian film director Rachid Bouchareb.
 Starring Brenda Blethyn and Sotigui Kouyaté, it centres on the journey of two people searching for their children after the 7 July 2005 London bombings.

 Plot

-In July 2005, British Protestant Falklands War widow Elisabeth Sommers (Blethyn), who is a Guernsey farmer, and Francophone African Muslim Ousmane (Kouyaté) are strangers who meet in London.
+In July 2005, Falklands War widow Elisabeth Sommers (Blethyn), who is a Guernsey farmer, and Francophone African Muslim Ousmane (Kouyaté) are strangers who meet in London.
 She is searching for her daughter, and he for his son, following the London bombings.
 Neither is close to their missing child.

 They fear that the daughter and son were killed in the bombings.
 They discover that they were a couple who lived together in a flat in London who planned to travel to France, but were killed by Hasib Hussain when the bus they were travelling on exploded in Tavistock Square.

 It was shot in the UK and France.
 London locations include Harringay and Finsbury Park, in particular Blackstock Road.